mjh16/prelims/content/posts/composition/selfe-selfe.md

 +++
-title = "Selfe Selfe"
-date = 2018-10-06T15:50:37-04:00
-draft = true
-tags = ["",""]
-categories = "composition"
+title = "Selfe, Cynthia L. and Richard Selfe 'Politics of the Interface: Power and its Exercise in Electronic Contact Zones'" date = 2018-10-06T15:50:37-04:00 draft = false tags = ["contact-zone","interface","digital","pedagogy","critical"] categories = "composition"
 +++
 ## One Liner
-A one line to help remember.
+Examining digital interfaces as linguistic contact zones encourages a critical and reflective approach to the use of computers in composition classrooms.

 ## Summary
-What are the salient points.
-Think about what the piece is, the argument, etc
+Selfe and Selfe highlight en
 ## Uses, Thoughts, and Connections
 What do you think about it, how might you use this, does it fit?